Ziaul Hasan Siddiqui: Career

 Siddiqui launched Blaze services of Sonali Bank in partnership with IT Consultants Limited on 25 August 2021 with Sajeeb Wazed Joy, son of Prime Minister Sheikh Hasina, as chief guest.
-Special guests at the event were Zunaid Ahmed Palak, State Minister of ICT, and Ahmed Jamal, Deputy Governor of Bangladesh Bank.
-He is a Director of PBL Exchange (UK) Limited.
+Special guests at the event were Zunaid Ahmed Palak, state minister of ICT, and Ahmed Jamal, deputy governor of Bangladesh Bank.
+He is a director of PBL Exchange (UK) Limited.
+After the fall of the Sheikh Hasina led Awami League government, Siddiqui resigned from Sonali Bank and was replaced by Mohammad Muslim Chowdhury.